 Naturally, THE ADDAMS FAMILY is a Halloween movie, with a release date set for October 11.

-The First Addams Family Trailer
+The Addams Family Trailer

-The first THE ADDAMS FAMILY trailer shows how faithful the new movie is to the original drawings by Charles Addams.
+The official THE ADDAMS FAMILY trailer shows how faithful the new movie is to the original drawings by Charles Addams.
 That wobbly nose on Uncle Fester, Gomez’s weird grin and Wednesday’s long oval face are all just as they were drawn by their original creator.

 The Addams Family History